Getting Started with Chef Solo. Part 2

 This is run default recipe from nginx cookbook (file default.rb in recipes folder).

-- templates - folder, which contain Erb templates of this cookbook (this is nginx configs)
+- templates - a folder, which contains Erb templates for this cookbook (these are nginx configs)

-- test - folder, which contain tests for this cookbook
+- test - a folder, which contain tests for this cookbook

 First cookbook

 Let’s create our first cookbook.
-Our custom cookbooks should be in folder “site-cookbooks” (folder “cookbooks” using for vendor cookbooks and managed by librarian, so we add this folder in gitignore).
+Our custom cookbooks should be in the folder “site-cookbooks” (the folder “cookbooks” is used for vendor cookbooks and managed by librarian, so we will add this folder in gitignore).
 If you look in solo.rb, you can see such settings:

 file_cache_path "/tmp/chef-solo"